NaoiseGaffney/BookRepository/README.md

 #### Fixed Footer
 ![Fixed Footer](documentation/Fixed%20Footer.png)
+The fixed footer has grey text and a white icon on a blue darken-4 background.
+The text is provided by two Flask-User variables defined in 'config.py'.

 ![Fixed Footer - About Modal](documentation/About%20Modal.png)
+The About Modal contains short descriptions on the purpose of the Book Repository, my "ego-page", and a code overview with a link to the GitHub Repository.

 #### Background Image
 ![Stack of Books on the rigth-hand side by Sharon McCutcheon on Unsplash](static/images/sharon-mccutcheon-eMP4sYPJ9x0-unsplash.jpg)